-- Attend a meeting with your trustee (which we will set up).
+Trustee Meeting- Attend a meeting with your trustee (which we will set up).
 We will be present at this meeting to assist you – we don’t know of any other attorney firm that represents their clients when meeting their Trustee.

-- Attend the meeting of creditors which will be held at either the offices of the Master of the High Court or at your local Magistrate’s Court (keep in mind that these creditors meetings are simply meetings).
+Creditor Meeting- Attend the meeting of creditors which will be held at either the offices of the Master of the High Court or at your local Magistrate’s Court (keep in mind that these creditors meetings are simply meetings).
 It does not mean that you will be interrogated.
 Should an interrogation happen, you will be afforded the opportunity to get legal representation.
 This happens very rarely.
 One of the reasons why you must attend the meetings is because you have firsthand knowledge of the amounts that creditors are owed and you can assist the Trustee to spot false claims against your insolvent estate.

-- You must for a period of normally three to six months submit a monthly income and expenditure statement to your Trustee.
+Monthly Income and Expenditure Statment- You must for a period of normally three to six months submit a monthly income and expenditure statement to your Trustee.
 Some Trustees require that you send your income and expenditure statements to them for 12 months.

-In terms of the Close Corporation Act you are not allowed to be the “Managing Member” of a Close Corporation while you are under sequestration.
+In terms of the Close Corporation Act, you are not allowed to be the “Managing Member” of a Close Corporation while you are under sequestration.
 No one really knows what this means.
 Does it mean that you are not allowed to have the majority membership interest in the Close Corporation, or does it mean that you can hold the majority members interest but you are not allowed to be the Chief Executive Officer of the Close Corporation?
 I don’t know.
 In terms of the new Companies Act of 2010 which became effective on 1 May 2011, no new Close Corporation can be registered after 1 May 2011.
 Existing Close Corporations will not be affected.

 Unfortunately not.
-Under the interim version of the Act an Insolvent was allowed to be a Director of a Company.
+Under the interim version of the Act, an Insolvent was allowed to be a Director of a Company.
 Shortly before the New Companies Act became effective, the Act was amended and we are back at the previous position as it was in the old companies act.

 Your sequestration terminates their employment contracts.
-The employees however rank second to creditors who hold security (bondholders etc) and they even rank before SARS.
+The employees, however, rank second to creditors who hold security (bondholders etc) and they even rank before SARS.

-Because insolvency is a civil matter you will qualify for a visa and immigration is legal.
+Yes because insolvency is a civil matter you will qualify for a visa and immigration is legal.

 There is a misconception that the mere fact that you are a Director of a company or member of a Close Corporation or trustee of a trust makes you liable for the debt of that entity.
 You will only be liable for the debt of your company/close corporation/trust if you have signed surety for that legal entity’s debt.
 Should you have acted grossly negligent or fraudulent in your capacity as director/member/trustee, the corporate veil can be lifted between yourself and your business and you can become liable in person.
-Only the Court can give an Order that the company veil be lifted.
+Only the Court can give an Order that the company veil is lifted.

 In terms of Section 20(2)(b) of the Insolvency Act, all assets you acquire after sequestration form part of your insolvent estate.
 If you have however incurred debt after sequestration then the creditor has a claim against your “new” estate and Section 24(2) of the Insolvency Act stipulates that should such a creditor institute a claim against you it is deemed that as far as that, in so far he claims from you, your “new” estate does not form part of your insolvent estate.
 Should you have entered into a credit agreement and you have not disclosed to the creditor that you are insolvent, he can lay a criminal charge against you and if you are found guilty you can be punished with a jail sentence of a maximum of two years.
-Should you incur debt without having entered into a credit agreement, for example you are found guilty and becomes liable for example a motorcar accident, such liability is not deemed to be a debt that you incurred, and you can’t be charged criminally because you incurred liability in this manner.
+Should you incur debt without having entered into a credit agreement, for example, you are found guilty and becomes liable for example a motorcar accident, such liability is not deemed to be a debt that you incurred, and you can’t be charged criminally because you incurred liability in this manner.
 This is called an “incidental debt”.